cohorte/cohorte.github.io/docs/1.x/tutorials/spellchecker/java.md

 ![Eclipse-1](spellchecker-app-img5.png)

-Refactor your imported project to have the depicted structure on the following picture.
-You should:

- * remove `mypackage.impl` package as this bundle does not provide implementations (just the service interfaces)
- * rename `mypackage` to `spellchecker.services`.
-This package will contain the application's services
- * rename `MyService.java` to `DictionaryService.java`
- * create another interface `CheckerService.java`
+Rename the default package `mypackage` to `spellchecker.services` and add two interfaces `DictionaryService` and `CheckerService`.

  ![Eclipse-2](spellchecker-app-img6.png)

-Update `pom.xml` file to reflect this new structure (remove `<Private-Package/>` element).
+Update `pom.xml` file to reflect this new structure.
 The `spellchecker.services` package will be exported, so that other bundles can use the interfaces and classes within this package at runtime.

 {% highlight xml %}
 ...